 Business Electric Services

-Denton Municipal Electric (DME) is a not-for-profit, community-owned, and locally controlled retail electric service provider.
+Denton Municipal Electric (DME) is a not-for-profit, community-owned, and locally controlled retail electric service providing 100% renewable energy to all business customers.
 DME is a vertically integrated utility, meaning it owns and controls generation, transmission, and distribution facilities that provide reliable power to the citizens of Denton.

 View the current Commercial Rates (PDF).
-Commercial rates consist of three components:
+Commercial rates consist of two components:

 - Base Rate